huddy67/Morrill-Hudson-Portfolio/mapthemaze2.md

 #### Map The Maze Part 2 Reflection

 This part of the project was an expansion of Map The Maze Part 1 where now we were focusing more on shared files.
 I found this to be pretty straighforward since we were given instructions that guided us step by step.
-I did however, feel like there were some commands that I was not entirely familiar with so it was a slight learning curve for me.
+I did struggle with a part of this because I could not get the hostshare to work for some reason.
+I made a folder, put it as a shared directory, but for some reason it did not show up on my computer.
+I also had this issue with the House Activity.
+I did feel like there were some commands that I was not entirely familiar with so it was a slight learning curve for me.
 Overall though I thought i learned a lot of info that will be necessary for other parts of the course as the year goes on.

 ## House Activity in Virtual Machine